Supportive distance learning in Pelly Crossing

 Drop by any time that there isn't a class in session and use one of the computers or access the internet on your own device.

-This year we are running two courses WO001 – Basic Small Water Systems Operations and WO001L-Small Water System Operator Lab together to allow for both in-class and hands-on learning (improved learning experience).
+For Fall 2024: We are running two courses WO001 – Basic Small Water Systems Operations and WO001L-Small Water System Operator Lab together to allow for both in-class and hands-on learning (improved learning experience).

-This 4.5 day course is designed to prepare the participants to write their Environmental Operators Certification Program (EOCP) exam for Wastewater Treatment Level 1 or 2.
+This 27 hour course is designed to prepare you to write your Environmental Operators Certification Program (EOCP) certification for Water Treatment Level 1 or 2.
+You will go at your own pace through online modules and you will have access to an instructor to answer any questions you may have.

 Distance learning, or online learning, provides students with access to class instruction over the Internet, rather than in a classroom.